osrf/ros2multirobotbook/src/simulation.md

 ```

 ### Launch Files
-The `demos` package includes all the essential launch files required to bring up the simulation world and start various RMF services.
+The `rmf_demos` package includes all the essential launch files required to bring up the simulation world and start various RMF services.
 The office simulation is launched using the `office.launch.xml` file.
 First, a `common.launch.xml` file is loaded and starts:
   * The `rmf_traffic_schedule` node responsible for maintaining the database of robot trajectories and monitoring traffic for conflicts.
 If a conflict is detected, notifications are sent to relevant fleet adapters which begin the negotiation process to find an optimal resolution.
   * The `building_map_server` which publishes a `BuildingMap` message used by UIs for visualization.
 The executable takes in the path to the relevant `.building.yaml` file as an argument.
 The `office.building.yaml` file installed by the `rmf_demos_maps` package is located using the `find-pkg-share` substitution command and is stored in the `config_file` argument.
   * The `rmf_schedule_visualizer` which is an RViz based UI to visualize the traffic lanes, actual positions of the robots, expected trajectory of robots as reflected in the `rmf_traffic_schedule` and states of building systems such as door and lifts.